 2006.
 Flamenco Festero: Social Affirmation and Collectivity In Andalusian Social Celebration.
-Presented at meeting of Society for Ethnomusicology, Honolulu, Hawaii.
+Presented at the meeting of Society for Ethnomusicology, Honolulu, Hawaii.

 2005.
 Revitalizing Tradition: Cantaoras in Dialogue with Flamenco Song.
-Presented at joint meeting of the International Committee for Traditional Music and the British Forum for Ethnomusicology.
+Presented at the joint meeting of the International Committee for Traditional Music and the British Forum for Ethnomusicology.
 University of Sheffield, UK.

 2003 Gitana Soy: The Articulation of Gypsy Identity in Spanish Flamenco.
 Presented at Annual Meeting of Society for Ethnomusicology, Miami.